TRACE Corporate Bonds Daily Report Card

 The Interactive Report Card provides insight into execution time differences between the member firms and their contra parties in the same transactions reported to TRACE.
 As a default, the Interactive Report Card visualizes inter-dealer trades where the execution time reported by a member firm is greater than 15 minutes after the contra party’s execution time in that same transaction reported to TRACE.

-Inter-Dealer Trades by Contra Time
+Inter-dealer Trades by Contra Time

 The visualization on the left of the inter-dealer trades section shows a daily count of inter-dealer trades that are between the minimum and maximum time difference from the perspective of the member.
 For example, if a member reports a trade with an execution time that was 13 minutes after the contra party’s execution time, it will not appear in the below chart.
 If, however, a member reports a trade with an execution time that was 18 minutes after the contra party’s execution time, it will appear in the below chart.

-Contra Firm Frequency
+Inter-dealer Trades by Contra Firm Frequency

-The visualization on the left of the inter-dealer trades section shows the inter-dealer contra parties as a share of total inter-dealer trades that are between the minimum and maximum time difference from the perspective of the member.
+The visualization on the right of the inter-dealer trades section shows the inter-dealer contra parties as a share of total inter-dealer trades that are between the minimum and maximum time difference from the perspective of the member.
 This visualization serves to assist members in communicating internally and with contra parties regarding potential delays in their reporting.

 Non-Match Rate

-The final visualization in the Interactive Report Card provides insight into the percentage of inter-dealer trades that a member submitted to TRACE that did not match to a corresponding contra party trade report.
+The final visualization in the Interactive Report Card provides insight into the percentage of inter-dealer corporate bond trades that a member submitted to TRACE that did not match to a corresponding contra party trade report.

 The non-match rate visualization shows a line graph with a data point for each day between the Begin and End Date.